builtree/handwrite/README.md

    sudo apt-get install potrace
    ```

-2. Install fontforge using apt
+2. Install fontforge

    ```console
    sudo apt-get install fontforge
    ```

+   Since the PPA for fontforge is no longer maintained, apt might not work for some users.
+The preferred way is install is to use the AppImage from: https://fontforge.org/en-US/downloads/

 3. Clone the repository or your fork